 - How to Update document in MongoDB

-Database is a physical container for collections.
+The database is a physical container for collections.
 Each database gets its own set of files on the file system.
 A single MongoDB server typically has multiple databases.

 Below given table shows the relationship of RDBMS terminology with MongoDB

-Below given example shows the document structure of a blog site which is simply a comma separated key value pair.
+Below given example shows the document structure of a blog site which is simply a comma-separated key-value pair.

 title: 'MongoDB Overview',